paytonburks/OKC-Thunder-Technical-Assessment/README.md

 Final statistics stored in output.txt

-thunder.py imports data from the csv file and computes statistics with help from utils.py
+thunder.py imports data from the shot_data.csv and computes statistics with help from utils.py